Dealing with Criticism as an Artist

 So if someone rattles your cage, it’s probably a sign that there’s more internal stuff to work on than the actual painting or drawing.

 Maybe you need to listen to the feedback or maybe you need to ignore it.
+Maybe you just need to slap that idiot for saying something so stupid!

 And I think the way to know is: Are you feeling inspired or crippled?